 - Person who is not fully vaccinated and has been in close contact with someone with a confirmed case of COVID-19: - Rowan County Public Health is currently requiring a person can return to school after completing up to 10 days of quarantine.
-The 10 days of quarantine begin after the last known close contact with the COVID-19 positive individual. - RCPH reserves the right to adjust quarantine based on local conditions - Anyone who ends quarantine before 14 days should continue to monitor symptoms, wear a mask, social distance, and wash their hands. - There are four exceptions: - Individuals who are fully vaccinated and do not have symptoms do NOT need to quarantine after a close contact. - Individual should get tested 3-5 days after exposure and wear a mask around others until receiving a negative test result. - People who have tested positive for COVID-19 within the past 3 months and recovered and do not have symptoms do NOT have to quarantine. - Students who are not fully vaccinated after a close contact in a classroom or other school setting if masks were being worn appropriately and consistently by both the person with COVID-19 and the potentially exposed person do NOT need to quarantine. - If an exposed individual does not develop symptoms and has a negative PCR test result on day 5 after their exposure, the individual can return to school after a 7day quarantine.
+The 10 days of quarantine begin after the last known close contact with the COVID-19 positive individual. - RCPH reserves the right to adjust quarantine based on local conditions - Anyone who ends quarantine before 14 days should continue to monitor symptoms, wear a mask, social distance, and wash their hands.

+There are three exceptions:

+- Individuals who are fully vaccinated and do not have symptoms do NOT need to quarantine after a close contact. - Individual should get tested 3-5 days after exposure and wear a mask around others until receiving a negative test result. - People who have tested positive for COVID-19 within the past 3 months and recovered and do not have symptoms do NOT have to quarantine. - Students who are not fully vaccinated after a close contact in a classroom or other school setting if masks were being worn appropriately and consistently by both the person with COVID-19 and the potentially exposed person do NOT need to quarantine.